HemaSadhasivan09/SF-Crime-Statistics-With-Spark-Streaming/README.md

 └── screenshots
     ├── kafka-consumer-console output.png
-    ├── Progress reporter after executing a Spark job.png └── Spark Streaming UI as the streaming continues.png
+    ├── Progress reporter after executing a Spark job.png └── Spark UI as the streaming continues.png
 ```

 The following file should be created separately to check if the `kafka_server.py` is working properly: